 Mônica Bahia Schlee, Co-CoordinatorRio de Janeiro City Hall and Federal University of Rio de Janeiro

-Mônica Bahia Schlee holds a PhD in Architecture from the Federal University of Rio de Janeiro (2011), a Master in Landscape Architecture from Pennsylvania State University (2002) and a Master in Urban Environmental Structures from the University of São Paulo (1999).
-She is a landscape architect and urban planner of Rio de Janeiro City Hall since 1992, working at the Macro Urban Planning sector since 2008, and currently in charge of the operational coordination of the Rio de Janeiro Master Plan revision process.
-She published several articles and co-authored the books Native Vegetation in Landscape Planning and Design (2016); Contemporary Landscape Architecture in Brazil (2010); Open Spaces System: Everyday Life, Appropriations and Absences (2009); and Urban Waters: Environmental Regeneration as an Integrated Disciplinary Field (2007).
+Mônica Bahia Schlee holds a PhD in Architecture from the Federal University of Rio de Janeiro (2011), a Master in Landscape Architecture from Pennsylvania State University (2002), when she received the Creative Achievement in Landscape Architecture Award - PSU (2000) and ASLA - American Association of Landscape Architects Merit Award for Excellence in the Study of Landscape Architecture (2000), and a Master in Urban Environmental Structures from the University of São Paulo (1999).
+She worked as a landscape architect and urban planner of Rio de Janeiro City Hall from 1992 to 2020, as part of the Macro Urban Planning sector since 2008, and in charge of the operational coordination of the Rio de Janeiro Master Plan revision process from 2018 to 2020.
+She published several articles related to landscape issues and co-authored the books Native Vegetation in Landscape Planning and Design (2016); Contemporary Landscape Architecture in Brazil (2010); Open Spaces System: Everyday Life, Appropriations and Absences (2009); and Urban Waters: Environmental Regeneration as an Integrated Disciplinary Field (2007).
 A board member of the Brazilian Landscape Architects Association (ABAP-Rio de Janeiro), since 2005, and coordinator from 2015 to 2017, and an associate member of ICOMOS Brasil.

 Daniele Pini, Co-CoordinatorUniversity of Ferrara